Craig Chalmers

-Craig Minto Chalmers (born 15 October 1968) is a former Scotland international rugby union player and coach.
-He represented Scotland, the British Lions and the Barbarians at international level.
-He made 60 international appearances as a player for the Scotland national team and scored 166 points.
+Craig Minto Chalmers (born 15 October 1968) is a Scottish former rugby union player and coach.
+He represented Scotland and the British Lions at international level.
+He made 60 international appearances for Scotland team and scored 166 points.
 He played at fly-half with his playing career beginning at Melrose in the amateur era and with the professional era seeing him play Border Reivers and Glasgow Warriors before moving on to English sides Harlequins, Worcester Warriors and Pertemp Bees.
 He had coaching roles with Melrose and the Scotland national under-20 rugby union team.
-He later has had a business career in security.
+He has later had a business career in security.

 Rugby union career

 Early amateur career

 Chalmers played rugby while at Earlston High School.
 He was selected at stand-off for Scottish Schools against Australia in December 1985.

 Chalmers played for Melrose and won the Scottish Cup with them in 1997.

 Provincial and professional career

 Chalmers played for South of Scotland District.

 When the South District turned professional as the Border Reivers, he then played for them.
 That team disbanded in 1998 and he moved to Edinburgh Rugby for a season, before moving to Glasgow Warriors for another season.

 In November 2000, Chalmers had not been included in Glasgow's European Cup squad and requested to go to Zurich Premiership side Harlequins on loan.
 In January 2001, Harlequins announced that they had extended the loan period for Chalmers until the end of the season.
 By early April, he was clear that he did not wish to return to Glasgow.
-Chalmers scored all his side's points in the semi final of the 2000–01 European Challenge Cup and was man of the match, with Harlequins eventually winning the competition.
+Chalmers scored all his side's points in the semi-final of the 2000–01 European Challenge Cup and was man of the match, with Harlequins eventually winning the competition.
 In June 2001 he had signed to Worcester Warriors.